entropyxyz/synedrion/PAPER.md

 ---

-**Q:** How do we set `m` in the algorithms from Fig. 16 and 17?
+Q: How do we set `m` in the algorithms from Fig. 16 and 17?
 Does it depend on the security parameter `kappa`?
 It does not seem to be listed as a parameter when these algorithms are used (e.g. in Fig. 6).

+A (NM): `m` is the statistical security parameter for the proofs in question (which becomes a computational parameter via Fiat Shamir).
+Using `kappa = m` is fine.

+---

+Q: Does it matter when selecting `p`, `q` for the Paillier modulus that `p-1` and `q-1` only have small shared divisors (like it is for RSA)?

+A (NM): Sampling the Paillier modulus in the same way as an RSA modulus is reasonable (afaict, for random `p` and `q`, `p-1` and `q-1` will not share a large factor).

 # Layering